This is the multi-page printable view of this section. Click here to print.

 - Creating: Processing service creation request

-- Error: Cannot determine current status due to internal error
+- Error: Cannot check current status due to internal error

 - Editing: Processing service modification request

-Service termination Load Balancer resource deletion Table.
+Service Termination Delete Load Balancer resource Table.
 Load Balancer status information and additional feature items

-- Load Balancer Detail page displays status information and additional feature information, and consists of Detail Information, Connected Resources, Tags, Operation History tabs.
+- The Load Balancer Detail page displays status information and additional feature information, and consists of Detailed Information, Connected Resources, Tags, Task History tabs.

 Detailed Information

-Detailed Information tab allows you to view detailed information of the selected resource from the Load Balancer list, and modify necessary information.
+On the Detailed Information tab, you can view and modify the detailed information of the resource selected from the Load Balancer List, and modify necessary information.

 |---|---|